gearsovwar/TwitchTranslatorBot/README.md

 * `!gptcooldown` - Sets the cooldown of users gpt commands.
 * `!gptpersonas` - Displays a list of personalities that the bot can now have.
 * `!gptshow`     - Shows the language that is being translated.
+* `!gptaddlang`  - Adds a language that will be translated on that channel (YOU MUST USE LANGUAGE CODES IE !gptaddlang ru for russian.
+* `!gptremovelang` - Removes a languaage from being translated.
+* `!gptlistlang` - Lists languages that are currently being translated on the channel.
 ## Instructions ##

 1. Install NodeJS - [https://nodejs.org/en/](https://nodejs.org/en/)